Types of Implants

 Saline vs Silicone Safety

 After a long and troubled history, silicone breast implants returned to the U.S. market as FDA-approved medical devices in 2006.
 Dr. Sorokin was delighted because his New Jersey and Philadelphia breast augmentation patients had more choices when it came to implant type.
-The FDA has declared that silicone gel implants from Allergan, Mentor, and Sientra are safe and effective medical devices.
+The FDA has approved silicone gel implants from Allergan, Mentor, and Sientra as safe and effective medical devices.

 Today’s Choices